magento/devdocs/guides/v2.0/frontend-dev-guide/layouts/layout-overview.md

 <img src="{{ site.baseurl }}common/images/layouts_block_defn.jpg"/>.

 ## Basic layouts

-The basic view of all Magento storefront pages in defined in two page configuration layout files:
+The basic view of all Magento storefront pages in defined in two page configuration layout files located in the Magento_Theme module:

-* `default.xml`: defines the page layout
+* `<Magento_Theme_module_dir>/view/frontend/layout/default.xml`: defines the page layout.
-* `default_head_blocks.xml`: defines the scripts, images, and meta data included in pages' headers.
+* `<Magento_Theme_module_dir>/view/frontend/layout/default_head_blocks.xml`: defines the scripts, images, and meta data included in pages' headers.

-The main default.xml and default_head_blocks.xml files are stored in the Magento
+These basic page configuration layouts are extended in other Magento modules and in Magento themes.

+You can also [extend]({{site.gdeurl}}frontend-dev-guide/layouts/layout-extend.html) or [override]({{site.gdeurl}}frontend-dev-guide/layouts/layout-override.html) these files in your custom theme.

 ## Layout files types and conventions